jsbr/vue-issue-reactive-composite-api/README.md

-Project to demonstrate responsive issue in composition api of vue when using component as library.
+Project to demonstrate responsive issue in composition api of vue when using component as library. (in vue cli and build of vite.js)

 ## Folder
 * app-vite: Application example build with vite.js (seems to work)